ofgulban/iphigen/README.md

 ## PyRetinex

-Provides a simple commandline interface for applying retinex image enhancement to images.
+Provides a simple commandline interface for applying _multi-scale retinex_ image enhancement.
 It supports 3D images too, such as magnetic resonance (MR) images.

 ## Dependencies